postmates/hopper/README.md

 `hopper::channel_with_max_bytes` takes a `max_disk_files` argument, defining the total number of overflow files that can exist concurrently.
-If all memory and disk buffers are full sends into the queue will fail but the error result is written such that the caller can recover ownership of the input value.
+If all memory and disk buffers are full, sends into the queue will fail.
+The error result is written such that the caller can recover ownership of the input value.
 By default `max_disk_files == usize::max_value()` and so if the Receiver is unable to keep up with the Senders then, oops, your disk will gradually fill up.